gavincyi/gavincyi.github.io/_posts/2022-10-03-does-sam-gross-nogil-cpython-fork-perform-faster.md

 ## Background

 GIL (Global Interpreter Lock) is a mechanism in CPython to synchronise the Python bytecode execution to run only in a single thread at a time.
 It constitutes a straightforward CPython implementation but becomes obstacles of parallelism in Python.
 Retrospective [endeavour](https://www.backblaze.com/blog/the-python-gil-past-present-and-future/) in removing GIL did not reward well.
-Most of the time the workaround options are multiprocessing, an expensive fork and opaque copy-to-write mechanism, and C / C++ extension, e.g. Cython.
+Most of the time the workaround options are multiprocessing, an expensive fork with an opaque copy-to-write mechanism, and C / C++ extension, e.g. Cython.

 ## Sam Gross's nogil proposal

-In 2021, Sam Gross submitted a proposal in Python core [maillist](https://mail.python.org/archives/list/python-dev@python.org/thread/ABR2L6BENNA6UPSPKV474HCS4LWT26GY/)  to remove GIL with a PoC [implementation](https://github.com/colesbury/nogil) in Python 3.9.
+In 2021, Sam Gross submitted a proposal in Python core [maillist](https://mail.python.org/archives/list/python-dev@python.org/thread/ABR2L6BENNA6UPSPKV474HCS4LWT26GY/) to remove GIL in a PoC [implementation](https://github.com/colesbury/nogil) in Python 3.9.
 At first, it did not seem to receive welcoming responses from the core developer team.
 After a few days, Sam explained his design and PoC implementation (in the thread and private) and the appetite in the thread changed.
+Now it has received spotlight attention whether the PoC change will bring an end to Python infamous limitation in multithreading.

 Basically there are two main parts of his changes

 1. Freeing GIL
 2. Accompanied with unrelated changes to speed up the main branch CPython

 The latter part has been upstreamed to Python 3.10 and 3.11, and it gives a great improvement in Python runtime.
-So the question is whether the core development team will apply his nogil change into the future Python.
+So the question is whether the core development team will apply his former nogil change into the future CPython main branch.

 ## Quick glance on nogil design

+The design is mainly around maintaining a thread-safe object state and accessing objects without sacrificing much performance.

 ### Memory allocation

 The PoC project replaces the thread-unsafe pymalloc by the thread-safe lightweight allocator [mimalloc](https://github.com/microsoft/mimalloc).

-### Object access

-__Immortalization__ and __deferred reference counting__ are employed to expedite accessing the objects, to compensate for the overhead introduced in reading frequently accessed objects in multithreading.

-Immortalization is used in lightweight singleton objects (like small integers and internal strings), the objects like top-level functions, code objects, and modules are deallocated only during garbage collection.

-### Memory deallocation
+### Reference count
 In current CPython, if an object’s reference count becomes zero, the object is deallocated.
-In the meantime, the garbage collector (GC) handles the cyclic references.
 The nogil design covers the "biased reference counting" (Choi, 2018) to

 - avoid expensive atomic operations always
 - modify a "local" reference count with non-atomic instruments in owning thread
 - modify a "shared" reference count with atomic instruments in other threads

+__Immortalization__ and __deferred reference counting__ are employed to expedite accessing the objects, to compensate for the overhead introduced in reading frequently accessed objects in multithreading.

+Immortalization is used in lightweight singleton objects (like small integers and internal strings), the objects like top-level functions, code objects, and modules are deallocated only during garbage collection.

+### Garbage collection

+Currently, the garbage collector (GC) [handles](https://devguide.python.org/internals/garbage-collector/) the cyclic references with which reference counting is unable to track.

-and moves away from the original global linked-list of objects tracked by GC
+The nogil change moves away from the original global linked-list of objects tracked by GC

 ![Original global linked-list of objects](https://devguide.python.org/_images/python-cyclic-gc-1-new-page.png)